Why I love being a marketing consultant

 Seven reasons I love my marketing consultant job

 For those that know me, I've always been highly passionate and dedicated to marketing, with a career spanning over two decades.
-I knew from school age that I wanted a career in marketing securing work placements at school and university and writing dissertations on various marketing topics.
+After founding Sharp Thinking Marketing 7 years ago, I’ve thoroughly enjoyed being a marketing consultant for small businesses.
+I knew from school age that I wanted a career in marketing, securing work placements at school and university and writing dissertations on various marketing topics.

 I've seen marketing from all sides, in large corporates like British Airways and Vodafone where you're one of a few hundred people in marketing, to start up's and not for profit organisations, where resources are tight, as well as in advertising agencies leading brand and marketing campaigns for dozens of global businesses.

-But since setting up Sharp Thinking and being a marketing consultant working with small business owners, my passion for the industry has grown deeper.
+But since setting up Sharp Thinking and being a freelance marketing consultant working with small business owners, my passion for the industry has grown deeper.
 A typical week is based around meetings with clients (often on Zoom), doing market research, undertaking analysis and writing reports and presentations, as well as running training sessions.
-The rewards, in my opinion, are greater and the work brings tremendous job satisfaction.
+The rewards can be greater where you’re having a greater impact and seeing the direct results much quicker and the work brings tremendous job satisfaction.

 1. The blend of creativity and analytics